Denmark–United States relations: 1968 Thule Air Base B-52 crash

-The 1968 Thule Air Base B-52 crash was an accident on 21 January 1968, involving a United States Air Force B-52 bomber.
+The 1968 Thule Air Base B-52 crash was an accident on 21 January 1968, involving a US Air Force B-52 bomber.
 The aircraft was carrying four hydrogen bombs on a Cold War "Chrome Dome" alert mission over Baffin Bay when a cabin fire forced the crew to abandon the aircraft before they could carry out an emergency landing at Thule Air Base.
 Six crew members ejected safely, but one who did not have an ejection seat was killed while trying to bail out.
 The bomber crashed onto sea ice in North Star Bay, Greenland, causing the nuclear payload to rupture and disperse, which resulted in widespread radioactive contamination.
 The United States and Denmark launched an intensive clean-up and recovery operation, but the secondary of one of the nuclear weapons could not be accounted for after the operation completed.

-Proposed purchase by the United States in 2019
+Trump administrations

 In 2019, President Donald Trump discussed the idea of purchasing Greenland with senior advisers.
 Numerous Greenlandic and Danish politicians, including the Premier of Greenland and the Prime Minister of Denmark, rebuffed the idea, saying that the island is not for sale.
 A few days later, Trump abruptly postponed a planned state visit to Denmark just days before, citing their unwillingness to discuss his proposal of buying Greenland.

+In late 2024, Trump wrote in Truth Social that the United States has an absolute necessity to own and control Greenland, citing reasons of "national security" and "freedom throughout the world."